Fayetteville to resume curbside recycling pickup

 The program halted March 23 because of concerns over the potential spread of covid-19.
-Residents will receive mailers notifying them of the date the service will resume and tips and guidelines on curbside recycling and recycling at the city's dropoff sites, according to a city news release.
+Residents will receive mailers notifying them service will resume and tips and guidelines on curbside recycling and recycling at the city’s dropoff sites, according to a city news release.

 The city is trying to balance health and safety concerns with public demand for services, such as the curbside program, the release states.
 Workers will follow precautions from the Occupational Safety and Health Administration to reduce the risk of spread.